Light My Fire: Background

 The band started playing the song in performances in April 1966, and extended it with a jazzy improvisation.
 When the Doors performed the song at live concerts, Manzarek played the song's bass line with his left hand on a Fender Rhodes Piano Bass, while performing the main keyboard lines on a Vox Continental using his right hand.
 When they came to record the song later in the year, producer Paul A. Rothchild brought in session musician Larry Knechtel to overdub a Fender Precision Bass guitar to double the keyboard bass line.
 Rothchild also suggested that the recording repeat the introductory motif at the end of the track.

+The track was recorded in the course of three sessions, September 19, 20, and 23, 1966 at Sunset Sound Recorders.
+The final recording was spliced between two different recordings.

 Although the album version was just over seven minutes long, it was widely requested for radio play, notably by Los Angeles DJ Dave Diamond, and Elektra Records owner Jac Holzman asked that a shorter version be released as a single.
-Despite the band's reluctance, Rothchild edited a single version, cut down to under three minutes with nearly all the instrumental break removed for airplay on AM radio.
+Rothchild edited a single version, cut down to under three minutes with nearly all the instrumental break removed for airplay on AM radio.

 The Ed Sullivan Show

 The band appeared on various TV shows, such as American Bandstand, miming to a playback of the single.
 "Light My Fire" was also performed live by the Doors on The Ed Sullivan Show broadcast on September 17, 1967.
 The Doors were asked by producer Bob Precht, Ed Sullivan's son-in-law, to change the line "girl, we couldn't get much higher", as the sponsors were uncomfortable with the possible reference to drugs.
 However, the meaning of the line was confirmed to be literal, as in "high in the sky".
 The band agreed to do so, and did a rehearsal using the amended lyrics, "girl, we couldn't get much better".
 However, during the live performance, lead singer Jim Morrison sang the original, unaltered lyrics.
 Sullivan did not shake Morrison's hand as he left the stage.
 The band had been negotiating a multi-episode deal with the producers; however, after violating the agreement not to perform the offending line, they were informed they would never perform on the show again.
 Morrison's response was "Hey man.
 We just did the Sullivan show."
 This performance was portrayed in Oliver Stone's 1991 biopic film, but with Morrison singing "higher" more emphatically and without his subsequent retort to Sullivan and the show's producer.